 The ShortList is not a substitute for any sort of ‘bucket list’.
-This is a stand-alone list intended as a bit of a social guidepost for just about anybody.
+This is a stand-alone list intended as a social guidepost for just about anybody.
 This is a short list for adulthood.

 As I am drawn through the day-to-day meanderings that make up my moving through the world, I am encountering more and more youngish people on the verge of being thrown into the rough-and-tumble adult world… and I can’t help but think that, for the most part, they just aren’t properly prepared for it.